 As I got older I shied away from frozen foods, and now I have the pleasure of making those frozen dinner ideas in a fresh new way.

-A good friend of mine, that I share the same first name with, caught a bunch of red snapper and decided to share some of it with me.
-So I had to do something different with it.
-Lo and behold, this new and improved version of a childhood favorite…my Crispy Fried Red Snapper Fish Sticks.
+A good friend of mine, who I share the same first name with, caught a bunch of red snapper and decided to share some of it with me.
+So I had to do something different with it!
+This is one red snapper recipe you’ll want to bookmark.

-Using red snapper really enhanced the flavor of this recipe versus using the typical Pollock fish that is used in traditional store bought frozen fish sticks.
-I added more texture and flavor by using Italian breadcrumbs and seasoned flour.
+Begin by cutting the red snapper into small rectangular-shaped pieces.
+Using red snapper really enhanced the flavor of this recipe versus using the typical Pollock fish that is used in traditional store-bought frozen fish sticks.
+But that’s the great part about this recipe – any firm white fish will work (for example, cod).

 - 1 lb Fresh Red Snapper